right101/aws_lambda/README.md

 # Automated Deployment of AWS Lambda with Terraform and Scheduled Trigger

-This project demonstrates how to deploy an AWS Lambda function using Terraform, with the function's code dynamically generated and scheduled to run every 5 minutes using AWS CloudWatch Event Rules.
+## Overview

+This project simplifies the deployment of an AWS Lambda function triggered by a scheduled CloudWatch Event Rule, using Terraform for infrastructure as code (IaC).
+The setup includes an automated script that handles Terraform backend creation, initialization, and resource deployment.

+The Lambda function's code is dynamically generated, zipped, and uploaded to an S3 bucket, while Terraform manages all associated resources, including IAM Roles, S3 buckets, and CloudWatch Events.
+This ensures a scalable and reusable workflow for managing serverless infrastructure with robust automation and error handling.

 ## Features